 Outbound also offers a great feature – it tracks how efficient a campaign was.
 Thus, you can see if the user acted upon the received email or notification.

 Thanks to this feature, we collected the best CTAs in the push notifications and optimized the dispatch time so that every user gets their motivational messages at the right time.

 While we were working on our app, we realized that, like anything else, the connections between people can’t be improved if you can’t measure them and show them the results.
-Which is why we measure our users’ activity in the app and send them weekly reports.
+Which is why we measure our users’ product engagement in the app and send them weekly reports.
 This way, they can see their progress during the week, make conclusions and plan their next steps.
 Thanks to Outbound, we can do it all without even involving our developers.